priyavarshanabr/Excel-Sql-Tableau-Python----Practice-files/README.md

-# analysis-tools-Practice-files
+# Practice --- Excel-SQL-Tableau-Python
+• Tracker Spreadsheet - A simple Excel tracker which is useful for entry tracking in an organization with various departments.
+It categorizes persons from types(Full time, Temp, Visitor)and SOP status(READ, READ&SIGNED, NOT STARTED).
+This includes,

+  - Excel table
+  - Data validation rules
---> Tracker Spreadsheet - A simple tracker with Excel which includes tables, simple data validation rules and conditional formatting to monitor a list of items, progress of a project or a list of to-dos.
+  - Conditional formatting - to monitor a list of items, progress of a project or a list of to-dos.